open-awesome/ptah-editor/README.md

 * * Each building block (a 'section') can be additionally tweaked to your needs and taste
 * * Sections support drag-n-drop and live edits

-## [A good demo](https://ptah.super.com/editor/demo) is worth a thousand words

-As you have seen [in the demo](https://ptah.super.com/editor/demo), Ptah is based on Vue.js components, created as editable sections with slot elements.
-You can use the editor to create templates, just like in the demo above, or export ready to deploy [PWA projects](https://developers.google.com/web/progressive-web-apps/).

 ## We built [our own landing page](https://ptah.super.com/) with Ptah

 We created Ptah for internal use, and were able to open source it under a friendly and popular [Apache 2.0 license](LICENSE).
 If you like what you see, we do inspire you to try out Ptah and perhaps see [CONTRIBUTING.md](CONTRIBUTING.md), once you're ready to contribute.

+## A good demo is worth a thousand words

+We're running a demo installation of Ptah on Amazon Cloud.
+[Check in out](https://ptah.super.com) by clicking the "Try demo editor" button.

+Ptah is based on Vue.js components, created as editable sections with slot elements.
+You can use the editor to create templates, just like in the demo above, or export ready to deploy [PWA projects](https://developers.google.com/web/progressive-web-apps/).

 # Getting Started